gitlabhq/gitlabhq/doc/development/code_review.md

 - Any benchmarking performed to complement the change
 - Potentially insecure code

+Avoid:

-Do not add these comments directly to the source code, unless the reviewer requires you to do so.
+- Adding comments (referenced above, or TODO items) directly to the source code unless the reviewer requires you to do so.
+If the comments are added due to an actionable task, a link to an issue must be included.
+- Assigning merge requests with failed tests to maintainers.
+If the tests are failing and you have to assign, ensure you leave a comment with an explanation.
+- Excessively mentioning maintainers through email or Slack (if the maintainer is reachable through Slack).
+If you can't assign a merge request, `@` mentioning a maintainer in a comment is acceptable and in all other cases assigning the merge request is sufficient.

 This
 [saves reviewers time and helps authors catch mistakes earlier](https://www.ibm.com/developerworks/rational/library/11-proven-practices-for-peer-review/index.html#__RefHeading__97_174136755).